Demo

 • Assist with the training and onboarding of new Seasonal Park Rangers.

-• Deliver exceptional customer service to park visitors, providing information about park rules, programs, facilities, and natural resources.
+• Deliver excellent customer service to park visitors by answering questions and sharing information about park rules, programs, facilities, and natural resources.

-• Educate visitors about park rules and regulations, inspect trails and facilities, issue notices for rule violations, and clean litter within park properties.
+• Educate visitors about park rules and regulations, inspect trails and facilities, issue notices for rule violations, and remove litter within park properties.

 • Respond promptly and effectively to emergencies within the park system.